Obituary: Claire Anita (Labbe) Hoover

-TOPSHAM – Claire Anita (Labbe) Hoover, 84, of Topsham shed her earthly bonds and entered into heaven on Dec.
-31, 2019 after a long and courageous battle with Dementia/Alzheimer.

-She was born in May 1935 to Alice M. (Cote) and Philip O. Labbe Jr in Brunswick.
-She was a 1954 graduate of Brunswick High SchooI.
+TOPSHAM – Claire Anita (Labbe) Hoover, 84, of Topsham, Maine, shed her earthly bonds and entered into heaven on Dec.
+31, 2019, after a long and courageous battle with Dementia/Alzheimer.
+She was born on May 1935, to Alice M (Cote) and Philip O. Labbe Jr., in Brunswick.
+She was a 1954 graduate of Brunswick High School.

-Claire married James (Jim) Hoover, a US Air Force airman, in 1956.
+Claire married James “Jim” Hoover a U.S. Air Force airman in 1956.
 Together they began the 20 year Air Force career that took them to three overseas and eight stateside tours.
-As an Air Force wife Claire made her family a home wherever the Air Force assigned them.
+As an Air Force wife, Claire made her family a home wherever the Air Force assigned them.
 With her “Maine Gal” determination she embraced each tour.
 She was active in her children’s school, sports and Scouting programs.
-Claire and Jim returned to settle in Topsham in 1974 after Jim retired from the USAF.
+Claire and Jim returned to settle in Topsham Maine in 1974 after Jim retired from the USAF.

-She is survived by her husband Jim Hoover of 63 years; her son James (Jim) Hoover and wife Jo Gergosian of Topsham, daughter Angela M. (Hoover) Calderon and husband Joe of Cleburne, Texas; granddaughter Katie Rose Napoli (Andrew) of Topsham and granddaughter Melina Calderon of High Point, N.C.
+She is survived by her husband, Jim Hoover of 63 years; her son, James “Jim” Hoover and wife, Jo Gergosian, of Topsham, Maine; daughter, Angela M. (Hoover) Calderon and husband, Joe, of Cleburne, Texas; granddaughter, Katie Rose Napoli (Andrew) of Topsham and granddaughter, Melina Calderon of High Point, N.C.

 Claire never met a stranger.
 Even as Alzheimer’s took control she continued to say “hello”, “hi” and waved; an inspiration and encouragement to many.